The 3D pulsar magnetosphere with machine learning: first results: Acknowledgements

 \section{Acknowledgements}

 This work was supported by computational time granted from the National Infrastructure for Research and Technology S.A.
 (GRNET) in the National HPC facility - ARIS - under project ID pr016005-gpu.
 ID is supported by the Hellenic Foundation for Research and Innovation (HFRI) under the 4th Call for HFRI PhD Fellowships (Fellowship Number: 9239).
+EC is supported by the Sectoral Development Program (${\rm O}\Pi\Sigma$ 5223471) of the Ministry of Education, Religious Affairs and Sports of Greece, through the National Development Program (NDP) 2021-25.